nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 ### Uncommon but Important Scenarios:
 <br>
 #### Our team’s process for transitioning clinical responsibilities when fatigue is an issue:
-Thank you to Dr. Zachary Chizmar for helping develop this material!
+Thank you to Drs.
+Jessica Rea and Zachary Chizmar for helping develop this material.

 Transitioning clinical responsibilities is <i>mandatory</i> when:
 1. ill or fatigued